 What Forest & Bird is doing

 - Freshwater Campaign – Forest & Bird is working with central and regional government, recreational groups and farmers to reduce the impact of agriculture on our freshwater environments.
 We want our lakes, rivers and streams to be safe to swim inand drink from – and support our native freshwater species.
-We are also lobbying to protect our pristine rivers, such as the Wairau, that are home to some of our most threatened species, from being dammed to generate electricity.
+We are also lobbying to protect our pristine rivers, that are home to some of our most threatened species, from being dammed to generate electricity.

 - Dawn Chorus Campaign – Forest & Bird is working to help native bird populations to restore the dawn chorus to our forests.
 We advocate for more effective pest control and undertake hands-on restoration, pest control and reintroductions of native bird species.
 More